 (3) Legal basis for the processing of personal data

-The Federal Ministry for Economic Affairs and Energy processes personal data as it carries out the tasks of public interest that are assigned to it.
+The Federal Ministry for Economic Affairs and Climate Action processes personal data as it carries out the tasks of public interest that are assigned to it.
 These public duties particularly include public relations work, which also involves providing information for the public on this website.
 The processing of personal data in this context is based on Art.
 6 (1) (e) General Data Protection Regulation (GDPR) in conjunction with the relevant national or European standards, or in conjunction with Section 3 of the Federal Data Protection Act.
-The same applies to applications made to the Federal Ministry for Economic Affairs and Energy, the processing of which requires the ministry to process personal data (e.g. applications for funding or for access to information under the German Freedom of Information Act, the Environmental Information Act or press law).
+The same applies to applications made to the Federal Ministry for Economic Affairs and Climate Action, the processing of which requires the ministry to process personal data (e.g. applications for funding or for access to information under the German Freedom of Information Act, the Environmental Information Act or press law).
 Insofar as the processing of personal data is, in individual cases, required in order to fulfil a legal obligation, this is based on Article 6 (1) (c ) GDPR in conjunction with the relevant legal provisions under which the legal obligation arises.

 Insofar as we obtain the consent of the data subject to process his/her personal data, this is based on Art.
 6 (1) (a) GDPR.

 In individual cases, the processing of personal data required for the performance of a contract to which the data subject is a party is based on Art.
 6 (1) (b) GDPR.
 This also applies to processing operations necessary for the implementation of pre-contractual measures.
-As a contracting party under civil law, the Federal Ministry for Economic Affairs and Energy is particularly active in the field of personnel recruitment and procurement.
+As a contracting party under civil law, the Federal Ministry for Economic Affairs and Climate Action is particularly active in the field of personnel recruitment and procurement.

 In the event that vital interests of the data subject or another natural person make it necessary to process personal data, this is based on Art.
 6 (1) (d) GDPR.